 - The paper must be the result of work accomplished by the students(s) while enrolled in an appropriate academic curriculum.
 Co-authors may include faculty or other collaborators provided that the work being submitted is primarily that of the first-author student.

-- If the manuscript has multiple recipients, in recognition of joint authorship or group accomplishment, individual plaques and/or certificates shall be provided for the winners.
+- If the manuscript has multiple authors, individual plaques and/or certificates shall be provided for the winners in recognition of joint authorship or group accomplishment.

 - If no suitably qualified candidate has been recognized by the Awards Committee or confirmed by the Executive Council, then that award shall not be given that year.